 Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

-Self-neglect often goes unnoticed in therapeutic conversations—not because it isn’t present, but because it is difficult to articulate.
+Self-neglect may go unnoticed in therapeutic conversations.
+Not because it isn’t present—but because it can be difficult to articulate.
 Clients might describe feeling “stuck,” “numb,” or “uncertain about what they need.”
 The words aren’t absent due to a lack of significance, but because the very act of recognising one’s own needs may have been absent due to childhood conditioning or, over time, become unfamiliar.
 As a psychotherapist, I’ve come to view self-neglect not merely as a set of behaviours, but as a profoundly complex and psychologically rooted experience of self-abandonment.

 What Is Self-Neglect?